SaroyaMan/Most-Viewed-VOD-lib/README.md

-# WS of most viewed V.O.D library
+# WS of most watched movies/tv-shows from V.O.D library

-### This project is a web service with a module that handles most viewed movies from V.O.D library.
+### This project is a web service with a module that handles most watched movies from V.O.D library.
 - [Github](https://github.com/SaroyaMan/Most-Viewed-VOD-lib)
 - [API](https://saroyaman.github.io/WS-Most-Viewed-VOD-lib/)
 - [WS hosted by Heroku](https://ws-favorite-movies.herokuapp.com/)

 ### Description
-This is a web-service that manages most viewed movies as a part of V.O.D library
+This is a web-service that manages most watched movies as a part of V.O.D library

 ### API
-* #### Get all favorite movies/tv-shows from the V.O.D library
+* #### Get all most watched movies/tv-shows from the V.O.D library
   **Relative Path:** /getAllMostViewed
   **Verb:** GET
-  **API call:** ws-favorite-movies.herokuapp.com/getAllMostViewed
+  **API call:** ws-favorite-movies.herokuapp.com/getAllMostWatched
   **API respond:**
   ```json
   [{